liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/09-upgrading-layout-templates/03-upgrading-7.0-7.1-layouts-7.2/01-upgrading-7-0-layout-templates-intro.markdown

 [TOC levels=1-4]

-If you're upgrading your @product@ 7.0 or @product@ 7.1 layout template to
+If you're upgrading your @sharepoint@ 7.0 or @sharepoint@ 7.1 layout template to
-@product-ver@, follow these steps:
+@sharepoint-ver@, follow these steps:

 1. Open your layout template's `liferay-plugin-package.properties` file and update the `liferay-versions` property to `7.2.0+`: